markafitzgerald1/simulate-cribbage-games/README.md

 - Improve development speed and quality:
   - Automate execution and verification of above smoke tests.
 - Improve simulation-based discard and play strategies:
   - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
-(Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing, better algorithms and a faster programming language.)
+(Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing (cache win %, E(gamePoints) stats at all end of hand firstPone-firstDealer scores), better algorithms and a faster programming language.)
   - Implement simulation-based discard and play where immediate opponent reponse is also simulation-based but based on fewer simluated games; then
   - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simluated games.
 (Keys to success: tuning of decay factor; determining whether the positional evaluation benefits of low (< 32 for discard, for example) simulation counts outweigh their higher error rate costs.)
 - Further improve current best discard strategy: